When: Tuesdays and Thursdays, May 28 – August 29, 2019 7:30-8:15am

 About Millennium Park

-Thus, the area, which was covered with unsightly railroad tracks and parking lots, remained blight on Chicago’s lakefront throughout the 20th century.
+- The area, which was covered with unsightly railroad tracks and parking lots throughout the 20th century.

 - Millennium Park was first conceived in late 1997 by former Mayor Richard M. Daley as a new public space for residents of Chicago.
 The original plan called the traditional Beaux Arts style of Grant Park.